iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Global Lipschitz Gradient, Strong Smoothness, Equivalence and Implications.md

 **Remarks**

 Norms are all equivalent in the finite dimensional Euclidean spaces, and hence, knowledge applies to any norm applies to any other.
-We explicitly mention the use of norm to stress the fact about a different constants, they might depends on dimensions and it has tremendous practial concerns and absolutely doesn't generalize to abstract vector spaces, hence, equivalences and the relations stated above for these conditions break.
+We explicitly mention the use of norm to stress the fact about a different constants, they might depends on dimensions and it has tremendous practical concerns and absolutely doesn't generalize to abstract vector spaces, hence, equivalences and the relations stated above for these conditions break.

+For an illustrations of the above propositions, see [Illustration of Lipschitz Smoothness Conditions](Illustration%20of%20Lipschitz%20Smoothness%20Conditions.canvas) canvas in obsidian notebook.

 ---
 ### **Proof of Proposition 1**